weweb-assets/weweb-server/README.md

     -   Removed data from response : `progress` is not present anymore in the result of the publish endpoint.
 -   The endpoint to monitor a publication has been updated and it's return value has been modified :
     -   Removed data from response : `progress` is not present anymore in the result of the publish endpoint.
         -   To know when a publication is done you have to monitor `status` in the response.
-Its value should be `published` when the publication is done.
+Its value should be `deployed` when the publication is done.
 -   The endpoint to generate the built ZIP has been deleted as it is no more useful.
 -   The endpoint to get the built ZIP generation has been deleted as it is no more useful.